-Gripping the vial tight in his hand, Harry poured the potion down his throat, and a look of disgust was on his face.
+Gripping the vial tight in his hand, Harry poured the potion down his throat with a look of disgust on his face.
 He set the vial down on a table by the end of the couch next to him, and closed his eyes as his stomach churned uncomfortably.
 Even though Harry was hungry, the thought of food almost sent him running to the toilet.
 He hardly ate while he was in his cell, mostly because he hardly got food, but because he was usually unconscious most of the time or he was in too much pain to notice his hunger.
-Now he wished he would of, he hated the feeling inside his stomach right now.
+Now he wished he would of, he hated the nauseous feeling inside his stomach.

 Just like before, the affect of the potion was almost immediate.
 Harry's stiff muscles seemed to relax, and the pain that was in them dulled down, he felt as though he ran two miles non-stop.
 Finally feeling some kind of relief than what he had before, Harry let his body relax into the couch, and let his head fall onto the back of the couch.

 Sirius and Remus seemed saddened by his reaction to the potion, seeing how much Harry seemed to relax, even though there was still pain coursing through him.
 His endurance to pain was higher than they had thought.
 Molly watched him, caught between relief and pity as she saw him finally relax.
 She noticed when they first arrived back that even in his unconscious form his body was tense and alert.
 Dumbledore felt that he was to blame for everything that happened to Harry, he should of have the wards look for certain types of magic on Severus when he came in, not to just allow him with any type of dark magic on him.
 Ron and Hermione could barely watch him, images running in their heads of what could of happened to Harry that made him how was in front of them right now.